dinhyen/dinhyen.github.io/source/_posts/2013-02-13-fix-external-lockout-for-american-standard-freedom-90-furnace.markdown

 ---
 Some of my blogs are of the "I'd better write this down so I don't forget it" variety.
 This is one of them.
 This is intended primarily for future me, but it would be cool if anyone else finds it useful.

 The equipment in question is an American Standard (Trane) Freedom 90 gas furnace that's about 7 years old.
-Recently, in fact right in the middle of a <a href="http://www.weather.com/news/weather-winter/nemo-historical-ranks-20130212" target="_blank">record-setting snowstorm</a>, it started blowing only cold air.
+Recently, in fact right in the middle of a [record-setting snowstorm](http://www.weather.com/news/weather-winter/nemo-historical-ranks-20130212), it started blowing only cold air.

 I followed the instructions in the manual to reset it (off-on-off-on in less than 30 seconds), to no avail.
 The burners would get ignited, then seemed to flame out.
 The control board then tried to restart the process.
 This would go on 5 times or so.
 After that the blower fan would be going, but only ice-cold air was coming out.
 The red light on the control board flashed twice in roughly 3-second intervals.
 According to the manual, this indicated an "External Lockout (retries or recycles exceeded)" error.